 |Chinese Folk Toys |

 Those during festivals are quite flowery and customary.
-In the Spring Festival
+In the Chinese New Year

 Those for appreciation and decoration stresses artistic conception.
 Carvings on root, stone and nut, painted eggshell, modeling with clay, porcelain and wax are all exquisite, especially those of figurines with their natural beauty.